-If you use the (excellent!) free FastStone Image Viewer, it has just been updated (9/19/2018) to version 6.6.
+If you use the (excellent!) free FastStone Image Viewer (Windows only), the current version is 7.5.
 You can download it from their website.
-Incidentally, this is much more than a “viewer” and among other things it is great for resizing images easily and quickly.
-Ask Edgar for a demo at one of the club meetings if interested.
+This is much more than a “viewer”, it is great for resizing images and adding borders for DPI competitions.
+Ask Edgar Reihl for a walk-through at one of the club meetings if interested.

 For most of these, you can get the updates from within the app by clicking on “Check for Updates” (or similar).
-You don’t have to search for them on the developer’s website.
+This way, you don’t have to search for them on the developer’s website.